Northern Ontario School of Medicine, Sudbury, Canada

 I graduated from medical school at Kyoto University, Kyoto, Japan, in 1998 and had clinical training as a urologist.
 While I became a board-certified urologist and carried out some clinical studies on urological diseases, my interest in molecular mechanisms of urogenital cancers grew, which led me to a Ph.D. research program at Kyoto University Graduate School of Medicine, where I studied molecular mechanisms for castration-resistant progression of prostate cancer.
 Since most of my laboratory work in my Ph.D. training was based on experiments in culture and clinical samples, I strongly felt a need for experience in experimental systems in vivo using animal models.
 This prompted me to start my postdoctoral training in Dr. Abate-Shen’s laboratory at Herbert Irving Comprehensive Cancer Center, Columbia University, New York, NY.
 In my current project, I use genetically engineered mouse models of invasive bladder cancer to investigate mechanisms for development and progression of the disease.
 My goal is to understand pathogenesis of urogenital malignancies through a comprehensive approach and to eventually contribute to the improvement in the management of disease and patient care through bridging basic, translational and clinical research for the disease.

-Having trained as a basic bench scientist in immunology during graduate school and as a population scientist in cancer epidemiology during my current postdoc, I bridge some of the disciplines represented by the AACR Associate Members.
-I serve on the Associate Member Council not only to better understand and contribute to the AACR mission but also to advise on issues related to early-career investigators.
-The training and professional development of early-career investigators are more important now than ever before, and I am honored to serve the cancer research community on a national level to help address and promote the growing needs of my peer associate members.
+Having trained as a basic bench scientist in immunology during graduate school and as a population scientist in cancer epidemiology during my postdoctoral fellowship, I bridge some of the disciplines represented by the AACR Associate Members.
+I serve on the Associate Member Council not only to better understand and contribute to the AACR mission, but also to advise on issues related to early-career scientists working in various employment sectors.
+The training and professional development of early-career investigators are more important now than ever before, and I am honored to serve the cancer research community on a national level to help address and promote the growing needs of associate members.

-As an associate member at the early-stages of my career in cancer research, I represent the interests of graduate students transitioning into postdoctoral fellows.
+As a postdoctoral fellow, in the laboratory of Dr. Andrew Rhim, my research is centered in translational pancreatic cancer research.
+I will be using a genetically engineered mouse model of pancreatic ductal adenocarcinoma (PDAC) as a model for cancer development, progression and drug development.
+As an associate member at the early-stages of my career in cancer research, I represent the interests of postdoctoral fellows transitioning into early-career scientists.
 While an active participant of the events organized by the AMC, I found them extremely valuable for a young scientist to stay competitive and learn about the resources available to them.
-Joining the AMC is an important step in my professional journey and I am also honored to work with outstanding investigators, faculty and staff that comprise AACR.
+Joining the AMC council is an important step in my professional journey and I am also honored to work with outstanding investigators, faculty and staff that comprise AACR.

 My research interests encompass the use of genetics to understand the life story of cancer.
 From tumor development to patient prognosis, genetics plays a key role in tumor heterogeneity, progression and response to treatment, among other issues we currently face in managing this prevalent disease.
 My passion is to harness a tumor’s unique genetic information to guide diagnosis, personalize therapeutic approaches, and predict patient response, and thus improve not only patient survival, but also patient quality of life.